Clark, MS, RD, CSSD is an internationally respected sports nutritionist, weight coach, nutrition

 runners in the Boston area culminated in her receiving the Will Cloney Award.
 Nancy also holds the honor of having her photo and advice on the back

 of the Wheaties box for their 2004 Olympic series.
-She is a member of the Mizuno Advisory Staff.
+She has been a member of the Mizuno Advisory Staff.

 Clark is the nutrition columnist for New England

-is a frequent contributor to Runner's World and has been on the advisory board for SHAPE magazine.
+is a frequent contributor to Runner's World and Rowing News, and she has been on the advisory board for SHAPE magazine.
 Clark

 also writes a monthly nutrition column called The Athlete's Kitchen,